PavelVjalicin/jar_override/README.md

 # jar_override
 Override and add files to jar

+## Dependencies
+Having java SDK path in enviromental variables.\
+Being able to execute javac from terminal.

 ## How to use

 1. Create "input" and "code" folders in program directory.